zerotier/lf/README.md

 Results are returned as lists of records sorted in descending order of trust according to the selected metric.
 The default behavior of the command line client is to show only the highest scoring result for each set of selectors and ordinals.
 The `-json` flag requests and dumps everything.
 If there are any impostors you'll see them in this output.

 Since names are first come first serve, short names like `bad` aren't the sorts of names you'll want to use for the first selector for records in a production system.
 (Subsequent selectors could have short names if they make sense.)
 We suggest a backwards DNS naming scheme similar to Java's class names and many other sorts of identifiers, which would cause us to create keys that start with `com.zerotier...`.
-That's only a suggestion though.
-It doesn't really matter as long as the odds of an accidental collision are extremely low.
+Another option would be to use randomized identifiers like GUIDs or other globally unique identifiers.

 ### Selector Hierarchies and Ownership